oucss/HTB_Member_Writeups/irked/irked.md

 UPupDOWNdownLRlrBAbaSSss
 ```

-Yes it looks like I can and it has just turned into a CTF with stenography references.
+Yes it looks like I can and it has just turned into a CTF with stegonography references.
 I did mention I stumbled on what I think might answer the next question.

 What is djmardov's password?
 Searching previously I found a `jpg` called `irked.jpg` so I got to try and see is this the stego.